reagento/dishka/docs/container/index.rst

 Context data
 ====================

-Often, you scopes are assigned with some external events: HTTP-requests, message from queue, callbacks from framework.
+Often, your scopes are assigned with some external events: HTTP-requests, message from queue, callbacks from framework.
 You can use those objects when creating dependencies.
-The difference from normal factories is that they are not created inside some ``Provder``, but passed to the scope:
+The difference from normal factories is that they are not created inside some ``Provider``, but passed to the scope:

 .. code-block:: python